ane/tila/README.md

 * `hostname` - get the system hostname
 * `date-and-time` - current date & time
 * `say-hello` - says hello
+* `load-average <COUNT>` - print load average, where `COUNT` is a number from 1 to 3, specifying how many to print of the 1m, 5m and 15m load averages

 Writing your own is easy.
 All you need is a function that returns a string.
 So even `(element (lambda () "blah"))` will work.